netsec-ethz/rains/docs/man/keyManager.md

     encrypts the private key with the user provided password and prints to decrypted key pem encoded to the stdout.

-/* Copy to man page
-var action = flag.String("action", "load", `load or l generate, gen or g decrypt or d decrypts the private key specified by keyName using pwd and printing it.`)*/
-    TODO

 ## EXAMPLES

 TODO